Cyclones

 In the chemical process industries (CPI), multicyclones are used to remove solids from streams of air or other gases.
 This separation is often motivated by the need to reduce environmental impact, recover products, and protect equipment from the wear and tear caused by particulate matter.
 Multicyclones in the CPI are designed to handle a variety of conditions, including high-temperature gases and corrosive materials.
 They are valued for their simplicity, lack of moving parts, and relatively low capital and maintenance costs compared to other gas-solid separation methods.

-• Versatility: They can be used across various industries and can be tailored to specific process requirements.
+• They have uses across a variety of industries and can be adapted to meet specific needs.

 Challenges and Considerations: